Statewide "Jump Around" brings Badger spirits up during pandemic

 MADISON, Wis.
-(WMTV)- What started as an idea between two neighbors has grown to an entire neighborhood, and the air waves of Wisconsin.
+(WMTV)-- What started as an idea between two neighbors is now hitting the air waves of Wisconsin.

 Madison: